 - Any incident leading to material or physical damage must immediately be reported to SPJD staff, which will take charge of applying the appropriate measures.

-- When there is a breakage of equipment or material belonging to the SPJD, members are responsible for reporting it to the staff on duty.
+- When equipment or material belonging to the SPJD are broken, members are responsible for reporting it to the staff on duty.

-- The Olympic Basin is reserved solely for the use of rowing, Stand-Up Paddleboard (SUP) and dragon‑boat training.
+- The Olympic Basin is reserved solely for rowing, canoe kayak, stand‑up paddleboard (SUP) and dragon‑boat training.

 - Swimming in the Olympic Basin is prohibited unless permission is granted by the SPJD.